SangLiang/vscode-local-comment/README.md

 ### Version History

+## [1.0.10] - 2025-06-28
+- ✨ Add the function of users manually matching comments to codes
+- ✨ The file items in the local comment panel will be sorted according to the user's frequency of use
+- ✨ The file items in the local comment panel add the function of jumping to files, which can be used as an auxiliary jump of the file tab
+- 🔨 Fix some known issues

 ## [1.0.9] - 2025-06-25
 -  ✨  When using the markdown editor, it will display in split screen mode
 -  ✨  The import and export functions of user data have more flexible options (import and export through project path, import and export through annotation content)